 Check the Overhead Door Balance

-• Disconnect the door from the operator and check the door balance.
+- Disconnect the overhead door from the operator and check the door balance.
 Adjust the springs as needed so the door will stay at any point in its travel without having to hold it.
-Re-engage the operator.
+Finally, re-engage the operator.

 We hope that these instructions are helpful.
 You can also watch our YouTube video on “How to Lubricate Your Garage Door.”